The-Math-God/jellyfin-tizen-builds-intro-skipper/README.md

 # jellyfin-tizen-builds
-The purpose of this repository is to automatically build the most up-to-date version of jellyfin-tizen.
+The purpose of this repository is to automatically build the most up-to-date version of jellyfin-tizen. this has been modified to have the intro skipper button

 ## Installation
 For a one step install process using Docker, check out this guide made by Georift [Georift/install-jellyfin-tizen](https://github.com/Georift/install-jellyfin-tizen).